 Chapter 11 provides an overview of the primary intended score interpretations and uses of the MSAA Science assessment, including an in-depth review of the assumptions and evidence supporting them.
 The Standards for Educational and Psychological Testing emphasize the importance of evidence in supporting interpretations and uses of test scores.
 The goal of any evidence-rating scale presented in this report is to evaluate the degree to which the evidence supports each score interpretation and use (SIU) claim.
-The chapter uses a three-dimensional rating scale to evaluate the evidence supporting each SIU claim, aiming for a comprehensive evaluation (see Appendix Q for additional details concerning the element level rating scale).
-MSAA Science assessment is part of the comprehensive alternate assessment program, which also includes the MSAA ELA and mathematics.
+The chapter uses a three-dimensional rating scale to evaluate the evidence supporting each SIU claim, aiming for a comprehensive evaluation.
+The MSAA Science assessment is part of the comprehensive alternate assessment program, which also includes the MSAA ELA and mathematics.
 Some ratings of evidence are unique to the MSAA Science, while others are relevant to all three content areas.